ltonetwork/indexer/README.md

 A `Dockerfile` is available on the root, along with a `docker-compose.yml` for making it easy to deploy as a Docker container.

-The `docker-compose` file also creates a `redis` and `redis-graph` container, and enables the `indexer` to work with a Redis database.

-You can use the environment variables on the `indexer` to enable/disable features or use LevelDB (default) instead of Redis.
+You can use the environment variables on the `indexer` to enable/disable features or use Redis instead of LevelDB.
 See more on **Configuration** below.

+# URL Endpoints

 ## Anchoring